Searcher

 Improving speed invloves cost of development and server.
 To reduce transaction subscription latency, bundle sending latency, and the latency in synchronizing the latest world state, it is necessary to develop algorithms and build a high-speed backbone network.
 This is too costly for a Searcher, so utilizing established third-party services is a cost-effective choice.

 Enhancing inclusion certainty primarily involves the cost of removing Builder rate limits.
-Some Builders' APIs impose rate limits on bundle requests, which require payment to lift.
 Searchers can attempt to freely integrate with RPCs that allow sending bundles, which will forward the bundles to mainstream Builders.
 This approach not only saves costs but also ensures speed and inclusion certainty of transactions.

 Transaction Fee